alice-doc/alice-analysis-tutorial/analysis/pid.md

 * azimuthal angle

 Change the centrality of collisions that you accept: select pions in 0-10% centraliy, and 50-60% centrality.
-Does the number of pions change in the way you would expect them to change ?# PID response
+Does the number of pions change in the way you would expect them to change ?